A System of Interaction and Structure III: The Complexity of BV and Pomset Logic: Complexity of Provability

 \subsection{Preliminaries on Complexity Theory and Boolean Formulas}

-We assume that the reader is familiar with the complexity classes $\Ptime$, $\NP$ and $\coNP$ (see for instance the reference textbook~\cite[Chapter~2]{AroraBarak}). $\NP$ and $\coNP$ form the first level of the \emph{polynomial hierarchy}~\cite[Chapter~5]{AroraBarak}, and we shall also be concerned with its \emph{second level} which contains the classes $\sigmatwop$ and $\pitwop$.
+We assume that the reader is familiar with (see for instance the reference textbook~\cite[Chapter~2]{AroraBarak}) \begin{itemize} \item the complexity classes $\Ptime$, $\NP$ and $\coNP$; \item the notions, for a complexity class $\mathcal{C}$, of $\mathcal{C}$-hard and $\mathcal{C}$-complete problems (defined, as usual, with respect to many-to-one polynomial time reductions for all $\mathcal{C}$ that we shall consider -- though weaker reductions should also work). \end{itemize} $\NP$ and $\coNP$ form the first level of the \emph{polynomial hierarchy}~\cite[Chapter~5]{AroraBarak}, and we shall also be concerned with its \emph{second level} which contains the classes $\sigmatwop$ and $\pitwop$.
 These are dual in the same way that $\NP$ and $\coNP$ are: a decision problem is in $\pitwop$ if and only if its negation is in $\sigmatwop$.

 To show that a problem is in $\sigmatwop$, the most convenient way is perhaps to use the definition in terms of oracle machines.